What is a Stroke?

 - Transient Ischemic Attacks (TIAs) are minor or warning strokes that last only for a few minutes or hours.
 They increase stroke risk 10 times.
 They are a medical emergency and should never be ignored.

 The longer blood flow is cut off to the brain, the greater the damage.
-So it's important to get to the Emergency Care Center at the first sign of symptoms to prevent, reverse or minimize brain injury with early treatment.
+So it's important to call 911 and get to the Emergency Care Center at the first sign of symptoms to prevent, reverse or minimize brain injury with early treatment.